shreeyachatzz/rust_todo_application/README.md

-Here is a professional `README.md` file for your project.
-You can save this as `README.md` in the root directory of your project.

----

 # Rust + React To-Do Application 🦀 ⚛️

 A high-performance, full-stack To-Do application built with **Rust (Axum)**, **PostgreSQL**, and **React (TypeScript)**.
 This project demonstrates a clean "API-first" architecture with automated Swagger documentation and a minimalist dark-themed UI.